Washington Aqueduct: Expansion

-In the 1920s, the aqueduct was upgraded with the addition of a second pipe from Great Falls to Dalecarlia, along with several new reservoirs and a pumping station, A rapid sand filter plant was built at Dalecarlia Reservoir, which went online in 1927.
-The Dalecarlia plant is the larger of the two plants in the system, having been upgraded in the 1950s, and is the plant that serves the Virginia communities that use the Aqueduct.
+In the 1920s, a second pipe was added from Great Falls to Dalecarlia, along with several new reservoirs and a pumping station.
+A rapid sand filter plant at Dalecarlia Reservoir went online in 1927.
+A 1950s upgrade made the Dalecarlia plant larger than the McMillan plant; it is the one that serves the Virginia communities that draw water from the Aqueduct.

 In 1926, Congress approved selling water from the aqueduct to Arlington County, Virginia.
-A new water supply pipe was constructed at Chain Bridge and service to Arlington began in 1927.
-Additional pipes were built as Arlington's population grew, including one under the Potomac River.
+A new water supply pipe at Chain Bridge enabled service to Arlington to begin in 1927.
+More pipes were built as Arlington grew, including one under the Potomac River.
 In 1947, Congress approved adding the city of Falls Church, Virginia, to the aqueduct system, and nearby portions of Fairfax County, Virginia, were added in the 1960s.

-The U.S. Army Corps of Engineers built Little Falls Dam, an additional intake and a pumping station in 1959.
+In 1959, the U.S. Army Corps of Engineers built Little Falls Dam, a new intake, and a pumping station.
 This intake provides about 15 to 20 percent of the river water used by the aqueduct, and up to 30 percent during drought conditions.

 Operations and service area

-The Aqueduct is a wholesale water supplier, and the communities it serves are responsible for billing customers and managing water mains.
+The Aqueduct is a wholesale water supplier to utilities that bill customers and manage water mains.
 The service area is: